gonzanick/SpringMVCFilmCRUD/README.md

 ## Overview
-This team project saw three individuals putting several technologies and design patterns into practice to produce a Full-Stack project that creates, reads, updates, and deletes (CRUD) from a film database while collaborating remotely via Zoom and Slack.
+This team project saw three individuals putting several technologies and design patterns into practice to produce a Full-Stack project that creates, reads, updates, and deletes (CRUD) from a film database while collaborating remotely via Zoom, Discord, and Slack.
 The user starts on a welcome page with the option to search for a film by ID or Keyword, and to add a new film.
 The user stories below describe each option the user has in more detail.

 ## User Stories